Spring into hearing with our RISK-FREE trial!*

 Potassium-rich foods to add to your diet include:

-Note: Check with your doctor first before adding zinc supplement to your routine, especially if you take antibiotics or diuretics, as zinc can negatively interact with these types of medications.
+Note: Check with your doctor first before adding zinc supplements to your routine, especially if you take antibiotics or diuretics, as zinc can negatively interact with these types of medications.

 Support your zinc intake with foods such as: